SongSeungHyeon01/SongSeungHyeon01.github.io/_posts/word list.md

 regulated - (adjective) controlled by rules or laws:

-whatever - (pronoun, determiner) anything or everything:
+whatever (NOT IMPORTANT WHAT)- (pronoun, determiner) anything or everything: it is not important what is; it makes no difference what (is):
+We'll go whatever the weather.
+Whatever happens, you know that I'll stand by you.

 commercial - (adjective) related to making money by buying and selling things: